Article published on 14 August 2019

 Sue Maycock, Principal Fundraiser

-The equipment installed from Proludic is all part of their popular Robinia wood Origin range which is perfect for rural locations like Bestwood country park as it is very natural and sympathetic to surroundings yet still exciting and challenging for children.
+The equipment installed from Proludic is all part of their popular Robinia wood Origin range.
+This choice is a perfect for rural locations like Bestwood country park as it is very natural and sympathetic to the surroundings.
+Yet it is still exciting and challenging for children.

-The Origin range is also very eco-friendly as is part of the PEFC accreditation which ensures all the wood used so is sourced from eco-managed forests and any wood we use is replaced to ensure sustainability.
+The Origin range is also very eco-friendly as is part of the PEFC accreditation.
+This ensures that all the wood in the equipment is sourced from eco-managed forests.
+It also ensures that the wood we use is replaced to ensure sustainability.

-The fantastic photos and video clearly show great time was had by all!
+The fantastic photos and video clearly show everybody had a great time.

 Recent